Are you looking to download private Vimeo videos?

 You can use the same process to save future private videos on Vimeo.

-If you want to learn more cool tips and tricks about all things social media, feel free to read the rest of the blog or click on the links on the “Further Reading” section below.
+If you want to learn more cool tips and tricks about all things social media, feel free to read the rest of the blog or click on the links in the “Further Reading” section below.

 Further Reading